The Write Career: An Interview with Writer Tara M. Clapper

 “I was finding myself distracted and swayed by the dream of writing full-time while working in publishing, so I decided it was time to make the transition,” Tara recalls.
 “I probably could not have done this at this point in my life without the emotional and financial (healthcare) support of my husband.”

 Tara’s presence online today is paramount.
-Not only has she continued to represent Seventh Kingdom IGE as their marketing director, she also oversees four Examiner topics on Examiner.com, writes for Going Freelance, is equally as prolific on AssociatedContent.com, and teaches on EduFire.com.
+Not only has she continued to represent Seventh Kingdom IGE as their marketing director, but she also oversees four Examiner topics on Examiner.com, writes for Going Freelance, is equally as prolific on AssociatedContent.com, and teaches on EduFire.com.

 She was also recently ranked as one of the top 1000 contributors on AssociatedContent.com, an award only given to the most prolific writers on Associated Content.
 And her “writing empire” continues to grow, with a notable presence in the LARP and writing communities.
 Her quick rise to stardom is a great inspiration to many writers.